Flank/flank-dashboard/readme.md

 - [Metrics](#bar_chart-metrics)
 - [Shell Words](#shell-shell-words)
 - [YAML Map](#world_map-yaml-map)

+Let's review each of them in a bit more details:

 ## :test_tube: Api Mock Server
 [Api Mock Server](api_mock_server) is a package that provides an abstraction to create mock HTTP servers for testing 3-rd party API integrations.